sjl/cl-losh/DOCUMENTATION.markdown

   If `include-end` is `t` the `end` value will also be plotted.

   See the docstring of `gnuplot-args` for other keyword arguments.

+### `GNUPLOT-HISTOGRAM` (function)

+    (GNUPLOT-HISTOGRAM DATA &KEY (BIN-WIDTH 1))

+Plot `data` as a histogram with gnuplot.

+  `bin-width` should be the desired width of the bins.
+The bins will be centered on multiples of this number, and data will be rounded to the nearest bin.